 Moments of inertia of composite areas

-A composite area is a planar shape composed of many regular shapes connected together such as triangles, rectangles and circles.
-Knowing the moment of inertia of each shape about a centroidal axis, one can use the Parallel-Axis Theorem to calculate the moment of inertia of each shape about another specific axis.
-The total moment of inertia of the entire composite area will be the algebraic sum of the moments of inertia of the composing shapes.
+A composite area is a planar shape composed of numerous regular shapes connected together, such as triangles, rectangles, and circles.
+Given the moment of inertia of each shape about a centroidal axis, we can use the Parallel-Axis Theorem to calculate the moment of inertia of each shape about another axis.
+The total moment of inertia of the entire composite area is the algebraic sum of the moments of inertia of the composing shapes.

-Figure 4.25 shows a composite area sectioned into many regular ‘’sub-areas’’ with their ‘’local’’ centroidal axes (x1y1), (x2y2) and (x3y3).
-The moments of inertia and also the product of inertia are determined by adding the moments of inertia (i.e. product of inertia) of each part established from the parallel-axis theorem.
+Figure 4.25 shows a composite area sectioned into many regular “sub-areas” with their “local” centroidal axes (x1y1), (x2y2), and (x3y3).
+The moments of inertia and the product of inertia are determined by summing the moments of inertia (i.e., the product of inertia) of each part as given by the parallel axis theorem.